 Flushing the trace consists in executing every operation on the trace and updating the corresponding tensors appropriately.
 We employ a cache to store compiled programs for frequent traces.
-Each backend provides two functions: compilation of traces, and execution of compiled programs.
-It is the job of the backend to optimize traces, fuse operations, and so on.

-Currently, Torchy supports only one backend, TorchScript, which is part of PyTorch.
-TorchScript has support for both CPUs and CUDA-enabled GPUs, and performs the standard optimizations, including operation fusion.
+Currently, Torchy supports only one backend, TorchScript, which is part of PyTorch and supports both CPUs and GPUs.